STEAM ENGINE USA

 Our team, in partnership with MYRANDA Group and DESIGNxRI, developed and secured funding for a pilot program to work with defense industry suppliers.
 Integrating the unique perspective of designers with the research and training systems of educational institutions, STEAM ENGINE optimizes the process of developing and manufacturing new products.
 Accounting for workforce development, the materials and processes that go into manufacturing, and the function, value, and appearance of products, STEAM ENGINE addresses all aspects of business innovation.
 A new, durable, and nimble approach, STEAM ENGINE aims to spur diversification and acceleration with design and design thinking as the linchpin.
 Our team served as Project Manager and employed over 30 individuals and organizations to facilitate the full execution of the pilot.

 Following the successful pilot, we supported CommerceRI in securing additional funding and helped transition the pilot to full implementation with Polaris MEP as the project manager.
 The investments secured and programs developed have catalyzed an increase in design-manufacturing collaboration revenues by manufacturing companies, and have allowed Polaris MEP to expand their range of services.
-As of 2018, the initiative has served over 100 manufacturing companies and its programs continue to operate with additional resources being secured.

 Economic Development Organization